arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 sub-attribute in `fields` of persistent indexes.
 On the other hand, inverted indexes have been allowing to index and store the `_id` system attribute.

+#### Optimizer rule changes

+The `remove-unnecessary-projections` AQL optimizer rule has been renamed to `optimize-projections` and now includes an additional optimization.

+Moreover, a `remove-unnecessary-calculations-4` rule has been added.

+The affected endpoints are `POST /_api/cursor`, `POST /_api/explain`, and `GET /_api/query/rules`.

 ### Privilege changes